jklust/gamdpy/README.md

 ### 1. Configuration
 A class containing all relevant information about a configuration.
 Methods are kept to a minimum, relying instead on stand-alone functions taking configurations as input.
-- Vectors (r, v, f, etc) N,D float array storing D-dimensional vector for each particle
+- Vectors (r, v, f, etc): (N,D) float array storing D-dimensional vector for each particle
-- Scalars (mass, kinetic energy, etc)  N, float array storing scalar each particle
+- Scalars (mass, kinetic energy, etc) (N,) float array storing scalar each particle
 - sim_box (data + functions)

 ### 2. Integrator